rjar2020/post-delivery/README.md

 - Go Tools

 ## Testing
-From your CI or the console use for executing the unit tests:
+From your CI or the console use for executing the developer tests:

 ```bash
 go test github.com/rjar2020/post-delivery/tests